- Hits: 87756

 For entertainment Edmund enjoyed Irish dancing, songs and music that were traditionally a part of the culture.
 It is recorded of him that on occasional Sunday afternoons, Edmund took a stroll from the city out to the suburbs to a place known as “the Yellow House Inn."
 He enjoyed meeting his friends there and was especially happy to hear his favourite music and to join in the choruses or to participate in one of the dances or reels.
 A Thomas Moore song that he liked to sing “Oh!
 Had We Some Bright Little Isle of Our Own” was one of the popular songs of the day.
 Years later as a Christian Brother “Edmund had a great fund of stories that enlivened community recreation and a droll sense of humour that brought many a laugh.
 Sometimes, especially on festive occasions, the brothers had a concert when Edmund would join with them in singing his favourite songs from Moore's Irish Melodies?” (ref.
 Normoyle)

-Edmund was constantly travelling to fairs and markets, negotiating the sale of pigs and cattle from farmers to fulﬁl his contractual obligations for the British military.
+Edmund was constantly travelling to fairs and markets on horseback, negotiating the sale of pigs and cattle from farmers to fulﬁl his contractual obligations for the British military.
 He walked through all the counties on Munster and beyond it, covering as many as possible of the four and a half thousand fairs that were held annually at the time.
 It is not surprising that later in 1818, during Rice’s conﬂict with Bishop Walsh, Rice’s clerical enemies described him as “this man sometimes was a dealer in cattle and a common butcher in the streets of Waterford."

 It is accurate to conclude that the intermittent hostilities England pursued with republican France and its need to provide for garrisoned troops throughout Ireland meant prosperity for the young victualler.
 Indeed, there were over 20,000 soldiers in over 100 barracks in the country during this time. (see McLoughlin pp19-26)